shiiScripts/scripter-api-docs/content/guides/main.md

 </aside>

 ## Code Editor
 The inbuilt code editor comes with auto code completion.
-This is accessible via pressing `ctrl + click`.
+This is accessible via pressing `ctrl + space`, or by ending a package name with a `.` eg `utils.`

 <aside class="notice">
 Error logs are posted to the in-built script logger.
 You can access the logger via the button in the Scripter panel.